 (Don’t visit Vienna without dropping into a traditional café)

 - What events do you suggest?
-A list of recurring events and festivals by month, plus a few tips for what’s on right now.
+Special events and festivals listed by month, plus a few tips for what’s happening right now

 - What exhibitions are on?
-List of current and future art, photography, design, architecture, history etc. exhibitions in Vienna.
+My curated list of current and future exhibitions at all the top venues: art, design, architecture, photography, history, science, music, etc.

 - What must you see?
-Collection of my Top 10 favourite sights, many of which also tick the boxes on some traditional Vienna landmarks.
+My Top 10 favourite sights, many of which also tick the boxes on some traditional Vienna landmarks

 - Where can I get the best city views?
-No explanation required.
+From the plane.
+(But after you land, try these suggestions)

 - What can I do with the kids?
 We have children in Vienna, too, so the city offers more than just art and architecture.
-The particularly good news is we have a rather good zoo.
+In particular, we have a rather good zoo

 Sightseeing

-Enjoy your visit simply by wandering around and soaking up the historical atmosphere.
+Enjoy your visit simply by wandering around and soaking up the historical atmosphere: just follow my self-guided walking tour through the centre, for example.

-For more disciplined sightseers, see this detailed guide to the city, with maps, photos, insider tips, musician & artist trails, and more.
+For more active sightseers, Vienna has plenty of tours to go on.
+And see this detailed guide to the city, with maps, photos, insider tips, musician & artist trails, and more.

-Afterwards, reward yourself with coffee and cake in one of the traditional cafés.
+Afterwards, reward yourself with coffee and cake in one of the traditional cafés; the historical coffee houses are a destination in their own right.

 Events